-If you own a restaurant, bar, brewery, nightclub, event and show venue, or any space that serves or allows the consumption of alcoholic beverages, it’s important that you have a liquor liability insurance coverage.
+If you own a restaurant, bar, brewery, nightclub, event and show venue, or any space that serves or allows the consumption of alcoholic beverages, you must have liquor liability insurance coverage.

-This will protect your businesses if a patron harms themselves or others, or causes damages because of alcohol overconsumption.
+This will protect your business if a patron harms themselves or others or causes damages because of alcohol overconsumption.

-There are two distinct policy types – Host Liquor Liability and Liquor Liability.
+There are two key liquor liability policy types: Host Liquor Liability and Liquor Liability.

 But what are the differences?
 Which makes the most sense for your particular business?
-Can they be combined with any current policies I have?
+Can they be combined with any of my current policies?

 Continue reading to learn more, or check out our video summary below: